ST3A1TH/ST3A1TH/README.md

 - 💞️ I’m looking to collaborate on making bots or anything
 - 📫 How to reach me: support@harmonydev.info or harmonyxyz.dev@gmail.com or via discord - stellar.444
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I own a bot aka Fusion.exe - Check it out here - https://harmonydev.info/
+- ⚡ Fun fact: I made a bot named MultiTool check it out here - https://multitoolweb.vercel.app/